 Early College (EC) within the University of Maine System (UMS) is broadly defined as any program in which high school students enroll in college courses.
 Students in EC programs earn transcripted college and high school credit when they successfully pass the course.
 EC programs are based on partnerships between Maine’s Public Universities and high schools to help students successfully transition to college.
-Contact the guidance office at your high school for more information and to apply.

 Dual enrollment (also referred to as concurrent enrollment) includes courses taught by college-approved high school teachers on the high school campus.
 Students gain exposure to the academic challenges of college while in their supportive high school environment.
 Dual enrollment also facilitates close collaboration between high school teachers and college faculty that fosters alignment of secondary and postsecondary curricula.
 Information from The National Alliance of Concurrent Enrollment Partnerships.